ali0887/PubMed/README.md

 - After the data has been cleaned and preprocessed, we converted each article into its respective tokens to be used for training and evaluation by the model.
 - Articles were padded and truncated to a maximum length to maintain consistency and manage memory efficiently during training.

-With these preprocessing steps, the dataset is now ready for effective training and evaluation, ensuring that the model can focus on the most relevant and clean information for summarization.
+-With these preprocessing steps, the dataset is now ready for effective training and evaluation, ensuring that the model can focus on the most relevant and clean information for summarization.

 ## Web Application Development

-To develop the Web Application and link the model with the web interface, we used Flask for its simplicity and ease of access.
+-To develop the Web Application and link the model with the web interface, we used Flask for its simplicity and ease of access.
-The application allows users to input PubMed articles and provides a summarized version of the text using the fine-tuned model.
+-The application allows users to input PubMed articles and provides a summarized version of the text using the fine-tuned model.
-The application also allows you to choose between bried and detailed summary of the article.
+-The application also allows you to choose between bried and detailed summary of the article.

 ### Web Page
 - The Web Page is made in HTML, CSS, and Javascript.